All Episodes

 Stay with us.

-America's anchor man, Rush Limbaugh, having more fun than a human being should be allowed to have.
+America's anchorman, Rush Limbaugh, having more fun than a human being should be allowed to have.

 My friends, we are winning.

-Want to add one more thing to Alan Reynolds' piece from which I just quoted.
+I want to add one more thing to Alan Reynolds' piece from which I just quoted.

 Once a law like this is passed, and you know this to be true, those of you who follow these kinds of things, legal rights will inure to those who benefit from it.

-Uh which and the the that always ends up being litigated.
+And that always ends up being litigated.

 Furthermore, the political and demographic situation changes drastically, making reversing course almost impossible, which is what we're experiencing right now with all this silliness.